oaklandgit/vizigo/README.md

 ### TO DO

-- more unit tests
-- fix calculation algorithm
-- range selection cursors
+- comma-separated ranges
+- viewport and scrolling
+- select ranges visually
+- implement full suite of formulae
-- autosuggest
+- autosuggest formulae
-- help panel
+- export as csv
 - complete unit tests

 ### DONE